-5-805 COMMENCEMENT OR RECOMMENCEMENT OF OPERATION
+5-805804 COMMENCEMENT OR RECOMMENCEMENT OF OPERATION

-A source otherwise subject to registration is not required to register for the next period of registration unless it emitted more than five tons of air contaminants during the calendar year immediately preceding said next period of registration.
+A source otherwise subject to registration is not required to register for the next period of registration unless it emitted more than five tons of air contaminants was subject to the requirement of registration under section 5-802 of this subchapter during the calendar year immediately preceding said next period of registration.

-5-806 TRANSFER OF OPERATION
+5-806805 TRANSFER OF OPERATION OR OWNERSHIP

-Should the operation or responsibility for operation of a source subject to registration be transferred, the registration will, nonetheless, remain valid until the end of the then-current registration period.
+Should the ownership, operation or responsibility for operation of a source subject to registration section 5-802 of this subchapter be transferred, the source's registration will, nonetheless, remain valid until the end of the thencurrent registration period.

-5-807 FEES
+5-807806 FEES